The term dog temperament is simply a way of describing a dog's basic personality.

 Always buy from a breeder, one who breeds for temperament alone.

-Make sure you see the parents, or at least the mother, with her puppies.
+Make sure you see the puppy's parents, or at least the mother, with her puppies.

 Watch the puppies playing and interacting with siblings and humans to help you make a judgement on their temperament.

-The next important thing is to know how much socializing has the breeder already done.
+The next important thing is knowing how much socializing the breeder has done.
 If the puppies have spent most of their time in a crate, I wouldn't be too confident about finding a puppy with a good temperament.

 The puppies should spend at least 50% of their time out of the crates, playing with their brothers and sisters, interacting with humans and getting used to being handled.

-Ideally, they should be taken out for a ride in the car, have experienced some household noises, such as a vacuum cleaner or a washing machine, and most importantly, have been handled by lots of different people, including children.
+Ideally, they should be taken out for a ride in the car, have experienced some household noises, such as a vacuum cleaner or a washing machine, and most importantly, have been handled by many different people, including children.

 Lastly, when you get your puppy home, ease him in gently.